 path within the

-you're ready to publish your packages you'll need to manually update all of the packages
+you're ready to publish your packages you'll need to manually update all the

 file) and a different local package has it listed as a dependency, it will be

-Once successfully bootstrapped, you can develop your packages side-by-side with changes to a single package immediately reflecting across other dependant packages.
+Once successfully bootstrapped, you can develop your packages side-by-side with changes to a single package immediately reflecting across other dependent packages.

-name: my_project packages: - packages/** scripts: analyze: melos exec -- pub global run tuneup check
+name: my_project packages: - packages/** scripts: analyze: exec: dart analyze .